 - show demonstrable excellence in teaching; and

 Nominators are encouraged to contact nominees in advance in order to confirm any of these criteria.
 Nomination alone is considered an honor; confidentiality ought not to be a concern.
 It is also entirely possible that some faculty could be nominated by more than one nominator.

 Upon receipt of nomination, the Center will send the nominee a request for information to build his or her e-dossier.
 Items required for the nominee's e-dossier are:

 - Current curriculum vitae.

-- Brief statement of philosophy of teaching and a description of any innovative teaching methods used (no more than two pages).
+- Brief statement of philosophy of teaching and a description of any innovative teaching methods used.

 - List of all courses taught during the previous two teaching semesters.